AndrewFahmy/react-templates/README.md

 # Defaut Template
-The most basic template which contains basic react packages on support for typescript.
+The most basic template which contains basic react packages and support for typescript.

 ## Usage